Beaver/BeaverCodeGen/Pods/Beaver/README.md

 Writing an application at an early stage should be done right.
 In the mean time, we build applications to solve real life problems, and most often, we want to focus on these instead of architecture details. **Beaver is here to help you start your project fast, but clean** by generating for you all the boiler plate code that you need, including project's and frameworks' configurations.

 The most difficult part when writing an application are the data flows.
-They can easily be made complex because of the product needs, but also because of the way we write our code. **MVC, MVVM or VIPER don't define a clear way to handle the application's state and the way it's mutated** while the user uses the application.
-What usually happens is that each developer implements data flows their own way, resulting in an inconsistent codebase, making the project hard to maintain. **Beaver forces you to exhaustively handle all the cases of your flow in a unique way which can be easily understood by any developer**.
+They can easily be made complex because of the product needs, but also because of the way we write our code. **MVC, MVVM or VIPER don't define a clear way to handle the state and the way it's mutated** while users use the application.
+What usually happens is that each developer implement data flows their own way, resulting in an inconsistent codebase, making the project hard to maintain. **Beaver forces you to exhaustively handle all the cases of your flow in a strict unidirectional way which can be easily understood and maintained by any developer**.

-While the code base is growing, developers tend to write generic code in order not to rewrite the wheel for each feature.
+While the codebase is growing, developers tend to write generic code in order not to rewrite the wheel for each feature.
 They also tend to use singletons in order to access global states more easily.
 These two tendencies lead to strong coupling between classes and overdesign, making the whole system a lot less flexible.
 Beaver aims to solve this by providing **a project structure that gives a place for every classes**.
-Common classes belongs in the `Core` framework, feature business logic code belongs in the modules frameworks.
+Common classes belongs in the `Core` framework, feature business logic code belongs in the modules' frameworks.
 Modules don't know about each others, avoiding wrong coupling.
 Beaver also removes the need of singletons by providing **a safe and easily accessible global state**.

 # Command line tools